anumcait/GCP-Journey/Day-01/Interview-Questions.md

 What is Cloud Shell and when would you use it?

-# ☁️ Day-01: GCP Short Answer Questions & Answers
+# Short Answer Questions & Answers

 ---